conspol/cwt-active-comovement/README.md

 | 1   | x1   | y1   |     |   |
 | ... |      |      |     |   |

-The columns (with names) shown here are mandatory, additional columns might be present, but are not used.
+The columns (with names) shown here are mandatory; `time` column is recommended, but should be auto-generated if not present (assuming 5s intervals between the frames); additional columns might be present, but are not used.
 `posx` stands for x-coordinate (consecutive in time), `posy` for y-coordinate, `id` for track id (consecutive, starting from 1).
 To detect co-movement among two types of objects, ids of objects of type 1 are followed by ids of objects of type 2, as shown in the table above.
 Parameters for data processing are pre-set and can be changed in the code.